-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Fowler is shown as a purple triangle. (analysis methodology)
+Fowler is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2000 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 4210 (106th): Preparedness Against Terrorism Act of 2000

 - H.R.
 3445 (106th): To amend title 10, United States Code, to allow the Secretaries of …